 One method is to adjust the content on both pages to make sure they are optimized for a different target keyword.
 Both pages will therefore provide comprehensive information on two different topics.
 For example, page A & B rank for the keyword "pizza".
 However, the term "vegetarian pizza" is more important on page B. Therefore, you could adjust the content on page B to have a higher focus on vegetarian pizza, and transfer the content and links that are only relevant for "pizza" to page A.

 If pages A and B are very similar, and page B does not provide any added value to the user, you should use a canonical tag that refers to the more relevant page, or to the page that receives more traffic or external links.
-This an ideal solution if you want both pages A and B to be indexed - the canonical will simply show Google which page is more important, for example if you want all product pages to be included in the index, a canonical tag is the best solution.
+A canonical tag is an ideal solution if you want both pages A and B to be indexed - the canonical tag will simply show Google which page is more important.
+For example, if you want all product pages to be included in the index, a canonical tag is the best solution.

-The rule of thumb for SEO is that only one keyword should be assigned to each URL.
+Ideally, one page should be ranking per keyword or user intent.
 However, it’s hard to keep track of this with websites that are growing quickly.
 If additional subpages or landing pages with identical keywords are created when expanding a website or during a relaunch, Google won’t be able to recognize which page is really relevant.
 With the keyword cannibalisation report, including automated insights onto the News Feed in the Search Success Overview, you have all the information you need to quickly and efficiently solve your problems with keyword cannibalisation - to ensure more traffic, better rankings and a better user experience.

 Published on Feb 4, 2021 by Olivia Willson